RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

+- If the blog post does not have a person identified as the author, use the name of the blog instead (do no italicise) followed by the day, month and year of the post in parentheses, e.g. Welcome to Country (6 August 2021).

+- Italicise only the second instance of the blog name.

-- For blog post, enclose the publication day, month and year in brackets after the author.
-If there is no author, enclose the publication day, month and year in brackets after blog name.
+- If the blog post has a person author, use the family name and initial of the author instead followed by the day, month and year of the post in paratheses, e.g. Mewburn I (10 June 2020).
+Italicise the only instance of the blog name.

+- Put the title of the blog post in single inverted commas (quotation marks).

-- After the blog's name, add accessed date (e.g. accessed 2 November 2021) followed by a full stop, a space then the URL.
+- Add the accessed date (e.g. accessed 2 November 2021) followed by a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule (with author)